LIamB12/CISC-486-3D-Game-Project/README.md

 - Pathfind to exit when meter reaches the top

 ## 🎬 Scripted Events
+New leak spawn event every 60/n seconds, where n is the number of currently existing leaks in the tank.

+Attack event where an escaping fish is of the “attacking” type (Pirhanas, Sharks, Pufferfish) and will attack the aquarium worker, raising difficulty until the worker has successfully made it out of range of the shark.

 ## 🌍 Environment
 - The main scene is an Aquarium Hall.
 The center is a giant leaking glass water tank, surrounded by sub scenes such as control rooms and tool rooms.